You can get the most out of conferences by reviewing the program. Sounds simple until you sit down and actually study it, so study the full program.

 Congrats, everyone will be keen on hearing your talk.
 If you’re a fast talker and animated in the delivery of your presentation photographers will tend to capture you expressive.

 Who else do you know that going to the conference, ask your existing contacts, take a client or supplier along?
-If you been attending summits or seminars year on year it is likely you’ll be running into existing prospects at the event.
+If you been attending summits or seminars year on year it is likely you’ll be running into existing prospects at the event in Sydney.

 Introduce newbies or graduates to your existing network, reciprocity has a magical way of working.
 Expand the social aspect of professional conferences.